EmilStenstrom/conllu/README.md

 ```

+NOTE: TreeNode is a namedtuple so you can loop over it as a normal tuple.

-You can read about the format at the [Universial Dependencies project](http://universaldependencies.org/format.html).
+You can read about the CoNLL-U format at the [Universial Dependencies project](http://universaldependencies.org/format.html).

 ## Why should you use conllu?